 You probably remember finding a Fossil in your early Pokémon games.
 In the first generation of games—Blue, Red, Green, and Yellow—the process of acquiring items was relatively simple for many players.
 However, Fossils are revealed to be extremely important items from the Generation I games all the way up to the Generation VII games.
 Fossil Pokémon are so rare that even Gym Trainers want them, and very few people actually have any, so knowing the steps and understanding the various locations in the games where you can find and evolve Fossils will immediately improve your Pokédex.

-- What’s The Best City-Building Game?
-35 Best City Building Games Of All Time Update 11/2024
+- What is Best Fantasy Games?
+15 Best Fantasy Games Of All Time Update 12/2024

-- What is Best Co Op Games?
-15 Best Co Op Games Of All Time Update 11/2024
+- What is Best Couch Co Op Games?
+15 Best Couch Co Op Games Of All Time Update 12/2024

 Learning more about these Fossil Pokémon will put you on the path to becoming a Pokémon master.
 In any game you play today, you can count on us for the latest and greatest information because we have it for the last seven generations.